dmitryro/email-app/README.md

 docker-compose up -d --build
 ```

-This will expose the Flask application's endpoints on port `5000`, nginx on port 89
+This will expose the Flask application's endpoints on port `5000`, nginx on port `80`
 and React/Material UI on port `8000`
+Please note that this nginx configuration is set up to be `CORS` tolerant so any
+connection from the frontend to the backend must be safe to use `CORS` headers by default.

 To shut down: